Premier Liposuction Surgery Services

-It is not safe to remove more than 5 liters (5,000cc’s) during a single surgery.
-Dr. Gerstle generally does not recommend you undergo a procedure where more fat than that is removed.
-No surgery comes without risk; however liposuction is generally considered a low-risk procedure.
-Dr. Gerstle wants you to be satisfied with your new look, but wants to be safe, first and foremost.
+It is not safe to remove more than 4 liters (4,000 cc’s) during a single surgery.
+Dr. Gerstle generally does not recommend that you undergo a liposuction procedure that removes a greater quantity of fat.

 When can I return to work?